mustafamukadam/frontendculture/javascript/Notes/Notes Tips.md

 Exercise will be marked under Completed count even if not published Basically, I am interested in "Exercise".
 Every submission is an iteration.
 Pass all tests and Mark as complete.
 That's it!
 If find any intersting Exerscise, add it to js > programs or challenges or codewars...

+## 3. Leetcode Javascript
+- Solve question then look at other people's different solutions and explanations to grasp 360d view of the problem.

 Author: https://exercism.org/profiles/SleeplessByte/contributions